Updated 31 Mar 2022

 A better solution is to arrange for the main aileron surface to provide a small amount of proverse yaw, in which the banking action has the opposite effect to the adverse phenomenon.
 Indeed, the quest for proverse yaw has treated it as something of a Holy Grail, eagerly sought but ever out of reach since the day it was lost, and believed by many not to exist.
 For yes, it was once used and was lost.

 When a wing struggles to create enough lift, its nose goes up until the airflow can no longer follow it round and breaks away in turbulence so that the wing immediately loses lift, a phenomenon known as the stall.
 It is vital that the control surfaces remain outside the turbulent region or they will not work and cannot be used to recover from the stall.
-Often one wing stalls before the other, causing it to drop and the plane to enter a spin, a spiral dive from which recovery can be difficult or even impossible.
+Often one wing stalls before the other, causing it to drop and the plane to enter a spin, a spiral dive in the stalled condition, from which recovery can be difficult or even impossible.

 If you have a tail, the elevator and rudder should remain usable.
 You can use them to correct the wing's attitude and restore lift.
 But if your wing is tailless, you have only your elevons.
 It is therefore vital that either the stall is confined to the wing root, or that it will naturally recover without pilot intervention, preferably both.